pkro/react_native_the_practial_guide/readme.md

   - remove "rules" from eslint for tabs etc. as it's just annoying and is fixed by prettier anyway
   - enable eslint / prettier in IntelliJ
   - add `globals: { module: true }` to `.eslintrc.js` to get rid of module error shown there
+- To have multiple columns with `FlatList`, we have to use the `numColumns` prop instead of flexDirection / flexWrap